effectorHQ/.github/profile/README.md

 ### What gets built here

-- **Plugins & Extensions** — standalone features that snap into the OpenClaw runtime
+- **Plugins & Skills & Packages & Extensions** — standalone features that snap into the OpenClaw runtime
 - **Connectors & Adapters** — bridge AI agents to APIs, databases, and the real world
 - **Tools & Utilities** — CLIs, developer tooling, testing frameworks, workflow automations
 - **Your project** — no permission needed.
 Every claw extends the reach.